Privacy Policy

 9.1 Newsletter tracking

 Our newsletters contain so-called tracking pixels.
-A tracking pixel is a small graphic that is embedded in emails that are sent in HTML format to enable log file recording and log file analysis.
-This allows a statistical evaluation of the success or failure of online marketing campaigns to be carried out.
-Based on the embedded tracking pixel, the company can recognize whether and when an e-mail was opened by you and which links in the e-mail were called up.
+A tracking pixel is a miniature graphic that is embedded in such e-mails that are sent in HTML format to enable log file recording and log file analysis.
+This allows a statistical evaluation of the success or failure of online marketing campaigns.
+By means of the embedded tracking pixel, the company can see if and when an e-mail was opened by you and which, in the e-mail located links were called by you.

-Personal data collected via the tracking pixels contained in the newsletters are stored and evaluated by us in order to optimize the newsletter dispatch and to adapt the content of future newsletters even better to your interests.
+Such personal data collected via the tracking pixels contained in the newsletters are stored and evaluated by us in order to optimize the newsletter dispatch and to better adapt the content of future newsletters to your interests.
 This personal data will not be passed on to third parties.
-Data subjects are entitled at any time to withdraw the separate declaration of consent given in this regard via the double opt-in procedure.
-After the withdrawal, this personal data will be deleted by us.
-Unsubscribing from the newsletter is automatically interpreted as a withdrawal.
+Data subjects are entitled at any time to revoke the separate declaration of consent given in this regard via the double opt-in procedure.
+After a revocation, this personal data will be deleted by us.
+We automatically interpret a withdrawal from the receipt of the newsletter as a revocation.

 Such an evaluation is carried out in particular in accordance with Art.
-6 para.
-1 lit. f) GDPR on the basis of our legitimate interests in the display of personalized advertising, market research and/or demand-oriented design of our website.
+6 (1) lit. f) GDPR on the basis of our legitimate interests in the insertion of personalized advertising, market research and/or needs-based design of our website.

 9.2 Mautic